txaj/puppet-raid/README.md

  * Set `raid_mailto` to mail address or system user
  * Set `raid_period` to set seconds between checks
  * Set `raid_remind` to set seconds between remind mails
+ * Set `raid::params::report_unsupported` to false to avoid being notify{}ed when there is a unsupported device
+ * Set `raid::params::report_nodevice` to false to avoid being notify{}ed when there no hardware raid controller detected

 puppet version